 ATX-MS-1467 consists of four short peptides derived from the basic protein of myelin, which is a key autoantigen (a trigger for an auto-immune response) in MS. ATX-MS-1467 aims to induce an immunological tolerance in T-cells to key auto-antigens involved in the clinical development of MS. In other words, it seeks to reduce MS attacks by desensitizing (switching off) the autoimmune response to myelin.
 Gradually increased doses of ATX-MS-1467 could make the immune system adjust to their presence and prevent immune attacks against myelin.

 ATX-MS-1467 in clinical trials

 Preliminary results from a small-scale Phase 1 clinical trial in six patients with secondary progressive multiple sclerosis (SPMS) were promising, and are published in the scientific journal Neurology, Neuroimmunology & Neuroinflammation.

-Following encouraging preliminary results from a small-scale Phase 1 clinical trial in six patients with secondary progressive multiple sclerosis (SPMS), a second Phase 1 study was successfully completed (NCT01097668).
-The second study assessed the safety and biological parameters of ATX-MS-1467 in 43 RRMS patients.
-The primary endpoint was safety and tolerability, determined through adverse effects and MRI scans.
+Following this, a second Phase 1 study was successfully completed (NCT01097668).
+This second study assessed the safety and biological parameters of ATX-MS-1467 in 43 RRMS patients.
+The primary goal was safety and tolerability, determined through adverse effects and magnetic resonance imaging (MRI) scans.
 A secondary goal was identifying early signs of effectiveness.
 MRI scans showed a significant decrease in new lesions, which is an early indicator of potential effectiveness.

-Apitope is now preparing for a Phase 2b trial, with a placebo or non-treatment group, to assess the clinical efficacy of ATX-MS-1467.
+Apitope is now preparing for a placebo-controlled Phase 2b trial to assess the clinical efficacy of ATX-MS-1467.